cactaceae718/ECHO_Transcriptome/README.md

-# This folder has bash and R scripts for HPC NYU Langone Phoenix (SGE)
+# This folder has Shell and R scripts for HPC NYU Langone Phoenix (SGE)
 # Project: ECHO_EWAS Transcriptome Data

 Workflow